|

 The time scale algorithm he wrote in 1968 is still the basis of time as generated at NIST: UTC(NIST).
 A member of the group working at the International Time Bureau (BIH), was a guest worker with him after he wrote this algorithm, and some of the ideas were used by this guest worker to write the time scale algorithm ALGOS, which generates time for the world: TAI and UTC.

 Mr. Allan has published well over a 100 technical papers and written chapters in several books.
 During the development of the USA's Department of Defense Global Positioning System (GPS), he was a consultant for the DoD for characterizing and using atomic clocks in space.
 Providing the idea and leadership for his team at NBS, he developed a very important and peaceful use of GPS for international time and frequency transfer -- called the GPS common-view technique.
 He sought after and obtained NASA JPL's support of this effort for use in synchronizing their Deep Space Network.
 The DSN requires synchronization of the atomic clocks in Canberra, Australia, Goldstone, California and Madrid, Spain to probe and track all of their outer space vehicles.
-This GPS common-view technique was also adopted by the several contributing nations toward the generation of International Atomic Time and Coordinated Universal Time (UTC).
+This GPS common-view technique was also adopted by the several contributing nations toward the generation of International Atomic Time (TAI) and Coordinated Universal Time (UTC).
 UTC is the official time reference for the world.
-He also helped to set up this technique for the timing measurements of the class of spinning neutron stars called millisecond pulsars -- with the exciting prospect of detecting gravitational waves.
+He also helped to set up this technique for the timing measurements of the class of spinning neutron stars called millisecond pulsars, and gave the world an improved understanding about the variations of the electron content between Earth and this newly discovered millisecond pulsar.

-While last at NBS/NIST, he was a senior scientist in the Time and Frequency Division in the National Institute of Standards and Technology, and leader of the group who generates the NIST atomic time scales and who coordinate international time and frequency comparisons.
-Along with colleagues, he patented a "SMART CLOCK" [PDF] technology, which has the potential to synchronize any clock incorporating the patent ideas so that it never needs to be set.
+While last at NBS/NIST, he was a senior scientist in the Time and Frequency Division in the National Institute of Standards and Technology, and leader of the group which generates the NIST atomic time scales and who coordinate international time and frequency comparisons.
+Along with colleagues, he patented a "SmartClock" [PDF] technology, which has the potential to synchronize any clock incorporating the patent ideas so that it never needs to be set.

-He officially retired from the government on 3 July 1992 (his "Independence Day") and moved into a more independent consulting role.
-He continued with some of the committee work mentioned above, after his retirement, such as to fulfill the request of the Consultative Committee for the Definition of the Second an invited USA expert -- a committee under the general umbrella of the Treaty of the Meter for the determination of basic international standards.
+He officially retired from the government on 3 July 1992 and moved into a more independent consulting role.
+He continued with some of the committee work mentioned above, and was invited as USA expert for the Consultative Committee for the Definition of the Second -- a committee under the general umbrella of the Treaty of the Meter for the determination of basic international standards.

-After his retirement, he works harder and is enjoying life more.
-He moved his family to Utah, where he bought a farm, has constructed an all solar-gain home and has set up his consulting business.
+After his retirement, he moved his family to Utah, where he bought a farm, has constructed an all solar-gain home and has set up his consulting business.
 He has named his company Allan's Time Interval Metrology Enterprise (TIME).

 His consulting work has been in the area of applied precise timing.
-This includes work with various companies supplying precise timing for the telecommunication and power industries, such as for Hewlett Packard -- the maker of the most accurate commercial atomic clocks.
+This includes work with various companies supplying precise timing for the telecommunication and power industries, such as for Hewlett Packard -- then the maker of the most accurate commercial atomic clocks.
 His work has also been with companies who need precise timing for satellite communication and navigation systems.
 In this regard, he developed a technique for obtaining military level time accuracy without having a military receiver.
 Receivers using this technique have been deployed throughout the world for synchronizing telecommunications networks and wireless (cell-site) transmitters.
+This work stemmed from a "SmartClock" patent, that he invented just before leaving the lab in Boulder, CO.
+Hewlett-Packard bought rights to this patent, and he helped them develop their telecom, cell-site, GPS synchronization system, which became very pervasive in the industry.

-Most recently, he introduced a technique for providing global navigation accuracy that could potentially have an accuracy better than 1 centimeter for both the satellite as well as the user.
+Working with Professor Neil Ashby at the University of Colorado, he introduced a technique for providing global navigation accuracy that could potentially have an accuracy better than 1 centimeter for both the satellite as well as the user.
 It could also provide international timing at the 10 picosecond level.
+This technique has not yet been implemented, but has been appreciated by several high level people.
+It could greatly simplify as well as significantly improve the accuracy of the GPS, for example.

-Mr. Allan has been a member of the Scientific Research Society of America, Sigma Xi, the International Telecommunications Union -Radio Division, and the International Radio Scientific Union (URSI), the International Astronomical Union (IAU).
+Mr. Allan has been a member of the Scientific Research Society of America, Sigma Xi, the International Telecommunications Union -Radio Division and was a very active member of the International Radio Consultative Committee (CCIR), the International Radio Scientific Union (URSI), and the International Astronomical Union (IAU).
 He is a senior member of the Institute of Electrical and Electronics Engineers (IEEE) and a member of the Institute of Navigation (ION).
-In June 1999 the ION named him a Fellow at a special recognition banquet in Boston.
+In June 1999 the ION named him a Fellow of the institute at a special recognition banquet in Boston.
+While serving in the IAU, he chaired for several years special sessions on millisecond-pulsar timing.
+He was also the original chair of the timing sub-committee for the GPS CGSIC (Civil GPS Service Interface Committee), where he served even after his retirement from the government and until the time of his mission to Africa.

 David, Edna and Winnie in their front yard